Sorbus aucuparia: Culinary

 The fruit of S. aucuparia were used in the past to lure and catch birds.
-To humans, the fruit are bitter, astringent, laxative, diuretic and a cholagogue.
+To humans, the fruit are bitter, astringent, laxative and diuretic.
 They have vitamin C, so they prevent scurvy, but the parasorbic acid irritates the gastric mucosa.
 Pharmacist Mannfried Pahlow wrote that he questioned the toxicity of the fruit but advised against consuming large amounts.
 The fruit contain sorbitol, which can be used as a sugar substitute by diabetics, but its production is no longer relevant.
 Sorbus aucuparia fruits have been used in the traditional Austrian medicine internally (as tea, syrup, jelly or liqueur) for treatment of disorders of the respiratory tract, fever, infections, colds, flu, rheumatism and gout.

 Due to their bitterness, raw rowan berries normally are not very palatable, but can be debittered and made into compote, jelly, jam, a tart syrup or chutney, pressed into juice.
 It is also used to make wine, liqueurs, teas, and flour.
 Fruit are served as a side dish to lamb or game.
 Debittering can be accomplished by freezing, cooking, or drying, which degrades the parasorbic acid.
-The fruit are red colored in August but usually only harvested in October after the first frost by cutting the corymbs.
+The fruit are red coloured in August but usually only harvested in October after the first frost by cutting the corymbs.
 The robust qualities of S. aucuparia make it a source for fruit in harsh mountain climate and Maria Theresa, ruler of the Habsburg monarchy, recommended the planting of the species in 1779.
 The oldest Finnish candy still commercially produced, Pihlaja, is named after and originally contained rowanberries.